The Frightening Power Of Television

 The concept was quite simple, a question was asked to an actor, and if a wrong answer was given, the actor would be electrically shocked.
 The punishment was administered by the subject.
 The intensity could increase until the “death” of the actor.
 In the original experiment, 62% of the subjects accepted to go all the way.
 However, in the TV setting, the proportion climbed up to 80%.

 Of course, being on the receiving end of the show isn’t exactly the same.
 There is no pressure of being filmed, no weird lighting, nor a TV presentator to give you orders.
 However, this experiment does reveal the television is considered a legitimate source of authority.
 It is undeniable it has an impact on all of us.
 Does it have the power to change our cultural values and beliefs?

-We will be looking at news coverage, entertainment and ads to find out.
+We will be looking at news coverage, entertainment and ads.

 News coverage can be impacted by different biases that lose the objectivity of the information or will not show the whole picture.
 For instance, appealing to emotions can lead to a loss of clarity, as we humans are empathetic beings rather than logical.

 We are inclined to believe figures of authority and reuse their statements as facts: this is known as an argument of authority.
 Breaking news, even Nobel prize winners are humans, and can be wrong!
 For example, Montagnier, a Nobel prize winner, claimed that SARS-Cov2 was made in a lab, although his statement was disproved by the rest of the scientific community.
 This led to baseless speculation, and fed conspiracy theories.

 Unfortunately, we share something that we think will interest others.
 And that is why fake news travel faster than the truth.